data4edu/data4edu.github.io/data-to-action/access-and-retention/ptr-useful.md

 {: .note }
 PTR figures can be helpful but should not be the only metric when ascertaining a school or region’s educational status.

+Another aspect to PTR that becomes relevant at secondary and higher secondary levels is the subject-wise PTR.
+For example, a higher secondary school with a good overall PTR may not have enough teachers available for all subjects.

 Nonetheless, PTR can be a helpful metric.
 Here are a few ways in which PTR can be used:
 1. Examining PTR figures can aid in resource allocation decisions.
 If a school or district/state consistently has a high PTR, it may be an indicator that more resources should be allocated to hiring additional teachers or building new schools to reduce overcrowding.
 Conversely, areas with a low PTR may consider reallocating resources to address other educational needs.
 2. PTR data can inform long-term infrastructure planning.
 For instance, if an area experiences a consistent increase in student enrollment, it may be necessary to build new schools or expand existing ones to maintain an acceptable PTR and ensure a high standard of education.